orgMINT/MINT/README.md

 10 20 + .
 ```

-This program pushes the numbers `10` and `20` are operands which are followed by an
+As the interpreter encounters numbers it pushes them on to the stack.
+Then it encounters the
-operator `+` which adds the two operands together.
-The result becomes operand for
+`+` operator which is uses to add the two items on the stack and pushes the result back on the stack.
-the `.` operator which prints the sum.
+The result becomes the data for the `.` operator which prints the number to the console.

 ## <a name='numbers-in-mint'></a>Numbers in MINT